browserengineering/book/book/invalidation.md

 descendants aren't dirty.
 Even on larger web pages, layout should now be a millisecond or less, and editing should become fairly smooth.

 Granular style invalidation
 ===========================

+Thanks to all of this invalidation work, we should now have a pretty fast editing experience,[^other-phases] and many JavaScript-driven interactions should be fairly fast as well.
+However,

+[^other-phases]: It might still be pretty laggy on large pages due to
+    the composite-raster-draw cycle being fairly slow, depending on which exericses you implemented in [Chapter 13](animations.md).

 Summary